-This activates the older CE, but it makes all queries subject to the older and less accurate CE.
+This activates the Legacy CE, but it makes all queries subject to the older and less accurate CE.

-Further the older level also loses excellent improvements in the query optimizer.
+Further the previous level compatibility also loses excellent improvements in the query optimizer.

-You could use LEGACY_CARDINALITY_ESTIMATION to have the whole database use the older CE, while retaining the improvements in the query optimizer.
+LEGACY_CARDINALITY_ESTIMATION to have the whole database use the older CE, or just a specific query, while retaining the improvements in the query optimizer.

 How to force a particular query plan